 Rich in Culture and Amenities

 The best part about having a resort in your backyard is that visitors need a variety of amenities for social, cultural reasons and the necessities, and residents of the Stratton area can take full advantage of this requisite infrastructure.
 Living here gives one plenty of theater, music and museums.
 Immediately proximate or just a short ride from Stratton, one can take in The Weston Playhouse, The Dorset Theater, The Southern Vermont Art Center, The Manchester Music Festival, Taconic Chamber Music Concerts, special concerts and events at the Stratton Mountain Resort itself, and much more.
-Residents enjoy a wide-variety of amazing choices for dining out and staying out, easy access to a full-service grocery store and many country and convenience stores, banks, pharmacies, a weekly farmer’s market in the summer, fairs and festivals, and every other feature one would expect from the Vermont experience.
+Residents enjoy a wide variety of amazing choices for dining out and staying out, easy access to a full-service grocery store and many countries and convenience stores, banks, pharmacies, a weekly farmer’s market in the summer, fairs and festivals, and every other feature one would expect from the Vermont experience.

 Unlimited Outdoor Recreation